rosscdh/toolkit/toolkit/apps/review/README.md

 1. view to provide reviewer with access to the crocdoc url for a document
 2. should provide basic info about the lawyer, client, client-user and the document being reviewed

-__webhook__

-1. handle callbacks from the crocdoc application
-2. create activity stream entries for the matter.item.revision being reviewed.

 Signals